Iskandeur/lawa-tu/README.md

 *   **List Formatting:** While basic checked/unchecked list items are synced, indentation and nesting levels might be lost or flattened during the conversion.
 *   **Complex Formatting:** Rich text formatting applied within Keep (beyond basic bold/italic if Keep uses Markdown internally) might be lost.
 Drawings are downloaded as images but cannot be edited and re-uploaded.
 *   **Reminders/Collaboration:** Keep reminders and note collaborators are not synced.
 *   **Real-time Sync:** This is a manual, script-based sync, not a real-time background process.
-You need to run the scripts explicitly.
+You need to run `sync.py` explicitly.
+*   **Conflict Handling:**
+    *   The `--cherry-pick` option for the push phase allows manual conflict resolution.
-*   **Basic Conflict Handling:** Conflicts are primarily handled by timestamp comparison ("last write wins" based on which system has the newer timestamp, or push is skipped).
-There's no merging of simultaneous edits.
+    *   Without cherry-picking, conflicts are primarily handled by timestamp comparison during push ("last write wins" based on which system has the newer timestamp, or push is skipped if remote is newer).
+The pull phase generally overwrites local if remote is newer.
+    *   There's no three-way merging of simultaneous edits.
 Be mindful of editing the same note in both locations without syncing frequently.
-*   **Performance:** Syncing a very large number of notes or notes with many large attachments might be slow.

 ## Troubleshooting